ietf-tools/tools-transition-plan/README.md

 - [ ] pdf-ized views of internet drafts
 - [ ] current text version of internet drafts given a name with no version
 - [ ] replacing the RPC dependence on tools’ wg-contacts.txt
+- [ ] complete new documentation site at authors.ietf.org